Islamic State opens new anti-U.S. front with beheading video

 “These are people that are not going to die in battles in Iraq and Syria.
 Many of these people will go back to their countries of origin, becoming potential leaders or terrorist operatives, which could really become a bigger threat to their own countries.”

-Western countries are well aware of the issue - nine people suspected of planning to join Islamist militants in Syria were detained in Austria on Wednesday.
+Western countries are well aware of the issue - nine people suspected of planning to join Islamist militants in Syria were detained in Austria on Wednesday - but can they come up with tactics to tackle it?

 “I don’t think this video changes anything.
 It just heightens awareness of a situation which is very grave and which we’ve been working on for several months.”

-Jamal Khashoggi, a long-time expert on al Qaeda who interviewed Osama bin Laden, said caution and concerns over security may have kept Islamic State from carrying out attacks on Western targets so far, but they would not hesitate under the right conditions.
+Jamal Khashoggi, a long-time expert on al Qaeda who interviewed Osama bin Laden, said that caution and concerns over security may have kept Islamic State from carrying out attacks on Western targets so far.

-“If they can blow up a suicide bomber in Times Square this afternoon they’ll do it.
+“If they can blow up a suicide bombers in Times Square this afternoon they’ll do it.
 What is keeping them from doing that is vigilance and security,” he said.

 “But we have to admit that they are targeting all of us.
-If they can launch a terrorist attack in Riyadh, New York or London, they’ll do that.”

-Additional reporting by Yara Bayoumy in Dubai, Costas Pitas in London and Isabel Coles in Arbil; Writing by Michael Georgy; Editing by Giles Elgood and Will Waterman
+If they can launch a terrorist attack in Riyadh, New York or London they’ll do that.”
+(Additional reporting by Yara Bayoumy in Dubai, Costas Pitas in London and Isabel Coles in Arbil; Writing by Michael Georgy; Editing by Giles Elgood)